 If you’re moving your kit around, the container itself should be water-resistant and drop-proof.
 The items should be arranged in a way where they can all be easily found and used.
-Do not stuff your first aid kit with too many supplies.
-In building your first aid kit, it is important to remember to stick to the basics and know how to use them.

-Storing Items In Your Kit
+Storing Items in Your Kit

-Adhesive bandages like Band-Aid are common in every first aid kit; they are used to treat small wounds and cuts.
+Adhesive bandages like Band-Aids are common in every first aid kit; they are used to treat small wounds and cuts.
 Roller bandages or common roller gauze bandages are used to hold a dressing in place.
 A triangular bandage (similar to a cravat) is helpful in a number of ways, including immobilizing an area and securing splints.

 Alcohol Wipes or Cotton Swabs

-This is needed for simple wound disinfection and dressing.
+These are needed for simple wound disinfection and dressing.

 Various Oral Medications

-- pain relievers like aspirin and paracetamol
+- Pain relievers like aspirin and acetaminophen

-- prescribed meds for cough and colds
+- Prescribed meds for cough and colds

-- antihistamine tablets for allergies
+- Antihistamine tablets for allergies